 7 Solutions to Prevent Your Cat Peeing Over the Edge of the Litter Box

-Whatever the reason for your cat’s poor behavior, most of us won’t be able to handle pee on our floors for long while they try to work something out.
+Whatever the reason for your cat’s poor behavior, most of us won’t be able to handle pee on the floors for long while they try to work something out.
 Here are the best ways to solve it.
-If you know what might be causing the behavior change, it can help you figure out the solution much quicker.
+If you know what might be causing the behavioral change, it can help you figure out the solution much quicker.

 Tired of your house smelling like you've got a cat?
 It's time to check out the Hepper Advanced Bio-Enzyme Pet Stain & Odor Eliminator Spray!
 It removes even the toughest of smells and stains and comes with a 100% satisfaction guarantee.
 Click here to learn more about this amazing product and get yourself a bottle today.

 At Excited Cats, we’ve admired Hepper for many years, and decided to take a controlling ownership interest so that we could benefit from the outstanding products of this cool cat company!